nh2/linux-bad-core-scheduling-investigation/README.md

 So I bisected the kernel to find the exact commit that caused it.

+## How you can help

+I'd like to create a list of all CPUs on which this bug occurs / doesn't occur.

+Please run `test.py` on your machines, and file an issue containing your finding (get your CPU info from `/proc/cpuinfo`; of course you have to test with a kernel >= 2.13).

+Bug present on:

+* `Intel(R) Core(TM) i5-2520M CPU @ 2.50GHz`

+Bug not present on:

+* empty

 ## Making a classifier to tell whether the bug is present

 As mentioned above, I could tell whether the bug is present by running `stress-ng -c2` a couple of times and looking at how quickly it finished.